filtermeister/innosetup/README.md

 http://www.jrsoftware.org

-I've tested it with the 5.5.8 non-Unicode version.
+Tested with version 5.5.8, both non-Unicode and Unicode version.

 The installer script itself is the .iss file, which you can open in any text editor.
 InnoSetup uses Pascal code for the tricky stuff,